jundalisay/superb/content/en/social/economics/end-of-capitalism.md

 The crisis turned out to be Covid and the Russia-Ukraine war which caused the current global stagflation in 2022.

 Though the stagflation is a few years late, it nevertheless gives us a chance to deploy our solution step by step, starting in 2022.
-The solution manifests as a **[moneyless Points-based system](https://pantrypoints.com)** that is specifically built for severe inflation and stagnation.
+The solution manifests as a **[Points-based system](https://pantrypoints.com)** that is specifically built for severe inflation and stagnation.

 ## Money is the Root of All Evil